manasvinawal/neural-network-from-scratch/README.md

 **96%+ accuracy** on a non-linear spiral dataset
 Full training loop with loss and accuracy tracking
-Manual gradient computation — no autograd
+Manual gradient computation, no autograd

 This proves the network **actually learns**, not just compiles.